theobald-software/kb.theobald-software.github.io/content/_board-connector/integrating-sap-real-time-data.md

 Objective:

-SAP Purchase Orders will be read from an SAP Database within the BOARD Designer.
-Clicking on a row will in turn fetch vendor description from SAP using ERPConnect and show it in a built-in web-page inside BOARD.
+SAP Purchase Orders will be read from an SAP Database within the Board Designer.
+Clicking on a row will in turn fetch vendor description from SAP using ERPConnect and show it in a built-in web-page inside Board.

-To demonstrate this particular of many possible integration scenarios between ERPConnect and BOARD, let us create a simple project using:
+To demonstrate this particular of many possible integration scenarios between ERPConnect and Board, let us create a simple project using:

 a.
 DataView component